-The Words in the World project seeks to integrate training with language research, innovation, and community driven initiatives.
-Our research is conducted at universities and in clinical settings, in the community, and with our industry partners.
+Our community is at the forefront of language research, whether it is conducted at universities, in clinical settings, in the community, or with our industry partners.
 Words in the World project members are active researchers at the cutting edge of their fields.
-Members have expertise in a variety fields, including experimental psycholinguistics, first and second language acquisition, bilingualism, language development, language assessment and intervention, neurolinguistics, and speech comprehension and production.